psf/the-invisibles/content/english/episodes/ep-4.md

 She lost her vision in 2018, but it does not stop her from continuing to tinker with tools and technology.
 In fact, it motivates her into creating and improving tools to be more accessible to the users.

-Jessica is the maintainer of the popular Pypandoc library, which is a Python wrapper for the Pandoc library.
+Jessica is the maintainer of the popular PyPandoc library, which is a Python wrapper for the Pandoc library.
 She was selected as the first cohort of the GitHub Accelerator program.

 Jessica has spoken at several conferences but aspires to do more, and especially at Python conferences.